IBM/ibmi-oss-examples/odbc/odbc.md

 ### **Driver**

 To get both the unixODBC driver manager and the driver that allows ODBC to talk to Db2 for i, you will have to install the ODBC driver that allows your IBM i machine to use unixODBC to talk to Db2.
 To get the driver, visit [the IBM i Access - Client Solutions page](https://www-01.ibm.com/support/docview.wss?uid=isg3T1026805) and select **Downloads for IBM i Access Client Solutions**.
-After logging in and redirected to the IBM I Access Client Solutions download page, select the `Download using http` tab then scroll down and download the **ODBC driver for IBM i 7.2 or later**.
+After logging in and redirected to the IBM I Access Client Solutions download page, select the `Download using http` tab then scroll down and download the **ACS PASE App Pkg**.
 More complete instructions on how to download this driver can be found at [this TechNote on the ODBC Driver for the IBM i PASE environment](https://www-01.ibm.com/support/docview.wss?uid=ibm10885929).

 When the driver has been downloaded and unzipped and transferred to your IBM i system, you can run the rpm with yum the same way you would otherwise, but giving it the location of the file instead of the name of the package: